Special routes of U.S. Route 441

-A total of at least twelve special routes of U.S. Route 441 have existed, and at least three have been deleted.
-These special routes include alternate routes, business loops, truck routes, and bypass routes which connect to U.S. Route 441 in the US states of Florida, Georgia, North Carolina, and Tennessee.
+A total of at least eleven special routes of U.S. Route 441 (US 441) have existed, and at least three have been deleted.
+These special routes include alternate routes, business loops, truck routes, and bypass routes which connect to US 441 in the US states of Florida, Georgia, North Carolina, and Tennessee.

+In addition, both termini of the Gatlinburg Bypass in Tennessee are at US 441, but that road does not carry a route number.